Shear line affecting Southern Luzon: PAGASA

 (Eagle News)–The shear line is affecting Southern Luzon.

-According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the northeast monsoon is also affecting Northern and Central Luzon.
+According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the northeast monsoon is also affecting the rest of Luzon.

-As a result, Bicol Region, Eastern Visayas, Caraga, Oriental Mindoro, Occidental Mindoro, Quezon, Marinduque and Romblon will have cloudy skies with scattered rain showers and thunderstorms.
+As a result, Palawan, Quezon and Bicol Region will have cloudy skies with scattered rain showers and thunderstorms.

 Flashfloods or landslides due to moderate to at times heavy rains are possible.

-Cagayan Valley, Apayao, Kalinga, Ifugao, Mountain Province, and Aurora, meanwhile, will have cloudy skies with light rains.
+Batanes, Cagayan, Isabela, and Apayao, meanwhile, will have cloudy skies with light rains.

-The rest of the country will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.
+The rest of the country, PAGASA said, will have partly cloudy to cloudy skies with isolated rain showers and thunderstorms.

-Luzon, Visayas and the eastern section of Mindanao, PAGASA said, will have moderate to strong winds and moderate to rough coastal waters.
+According to the weather bureau, Luzon is expected to have moderate to strong winds and moderate to rough waters.

-The rest of Mindanao will have light to moderate winds and slight to moderate coastal waters.
+The rest of the country, on the other hand, will have light to moderate winds and slight to moderate coastal waters.